How long does it take for Imodium to work?

 Diarrhoea occurs when the cells in your small intestine or colon become irritated, which increases the movements in your intestines.
 This causes fluids and salts to be passed through the colon far too quickly to be absorbed.
 As more fluid stays in your intestine as the food travels through, it results in watery, more frequent bowel movements.

-Imodium slows down the movement of digested food through the colon.
-This helps your body absorb more of the water through your intestines, making your stool firmer and ensuring you don’t have to go to the toilet as often.
+Imodium capsules contain the active ingredient loperamide which slows down the movement of digested food through the colon.
+This helps your body absorb more water through your intestines, making your stool firmer and ensuring you don’t have to go to the toilet as often.

 How long does Imodium take to work?

 Depending on the cause of your diarrhoea, it may take 2 to 4 days for your diarrhoea to subside.
-In most cases, Imodium can bring relief from diarrhoea within 48 hours.
+In most cases, Imodium capsules can bring relief and restore your gut’s normal rhythm within 48 hours.

 Imodium